A list of my academic and technical publications is below. Click on the bolded text to see drop-down abstracts.

 The research presented is the development and testing of components of an apparatus intended to bring target molecules, such as acetic acid, into the close (near 1 nm) contact with hyperpolarized 129Xe atoms as needed to effect rapid equalization of their spin temperatures through dipolar couplings.
 Specifically, an apparatus has been designed and is being built with the intention of rapidly depositing a gaseous mixture of xenon and the target molecule as a homogeneous solid under a strong magnetic field, then dropping the field strength to allow spin equalization through dipolar couplings followed by rapid production of a liquid sample of the target molecule at room temperature.

-Thesis Supervisor: Prof. Daniel P. Weitekamp, Caltech Department of Chemistry
+Thesis Advisor: Prof. Daniel P. Weitekamp, Caltech Department of Chemistry

-Thesis Supervisor: Dr. Ronald J. Oliverson, NASA-Goddard Space Flight Center
+Thesis Advisor: Ronald J. Oliversen, NASA Goddard Space Flight Center